MicrosoftDocs/appcenter-docs/docs/distribution/stores/apple.md

 ## Debugging a failed release

-If publishing a release fails, you can download the Fastlane log which is more verbose than App Center's log.
-The Fastlane logs are found on the detailed release page by clicking **Status > Download Fastlane Logs**.
+If publishing a release fails, you can download the verbose Fastlane logs.
+These logs are found on the detailed release page by clicking **Status > Download Fastlane Logs**.